 a.
-Taxation and other statutory compliance aspects associated with pool accounts to be suitably taken care in the Regulations
+Taxation and other statutory compliance aspects associated with pool accounts to be suitably taken care in the Regulations a.
+Periodic reconciliation of payment and receipt in Regulatory Pool Accounts with the stakeholders to be mandated through regulations

 8.14 Payment Security Mechanism and Risk Mitigation